thysultan/Ally/README.md

 ## Object

 Plain objects are created using the `{}` (curly braces).
-Primitive objects are immutable with relation to create and delete operations.
+Objects are immutable with relation to create and delete operations.

 ```
 let person = {